darcythomas/zxcvbn.net/README.md

-See [here][2] for the orignal motovation (and a much better explanation), behind the zxcvbn.js library.
+See [here][2] for the orignal motivation (and a much better explanation), behind the zxcvbn.js library.